muratk5n/thirdwave/en/index.md

 ---

 Are the Qataris angry?
-Maybe Messi will leave PNG and join Al Nassr.
+Maybe Messi will leave PSG and join Al Nassr.
-Last PNG game I heard LM was phoning it in, I dont think he wants to be there anymore
+Last game I heard LM was phoning it in, I dont think he wants to be there anymore

 CBS Sport: "Lionel Messi suspended two weeks by PSG following unauthorized trip to Saudi Arabia with family. "